Famous (Play song): Big Time Rush version

 "Famous" was recorded by American pop group Big Time Rush from the international version of their debut studio album BTR.
 It was also included in the Best of Season 1 extended play.
+The song was released on 29 June 2010 as second promotional single from the soundtrack.
+Commercially, the song only lasted one week on the Bubbling Under Hot 100 chart and Heatseekers Songs chart.

+Background

-It was played in its entirety for the first time immediately following the debut of the episode "Big Time Fever" on 26 June 2010.
-The song was released on 29 June 2010 as third promotional single from the soundtrack.
+The song was played in its entirety for the first time immediately following the debut of the episode "Big Time Fever" on 26 June 2010.
+It was released onto iTunes on 29 June 2010, as a digital-only promotional single.
+James Maslow spoke about song stating, "You're asking someone, 'Do you really want to be there?'.
+We're just starting to realize that it is an amazing opportunity but it also means you have less privacy."

+Music video

 The music video was released on 25 June 2010 and was recorded in both a studio and at a concert held in Times Square on 10 June 2010.
-Commercially, the song only lasted one week on the Bubbling Under Hot 100 chart and Heatseekers Songs chart.